Saori Arimachi

-Saori Arimachi (有町 紗央里, Arimachi Saori) is a Japanese football player.
-She plays for Mynavi Vegalta Sendai.
-She played for the Japan women's national football team.
+Saori Arimachi (有町 紗央里, Arimachi Saori) is a Japanese footballer who plays as a forward.
+She plays for Mynavi Vegalta Sendai and has previously played for the Japan women's team.

 Club career

 Arimachi was born in Sakai, Fukui on July 12, 1988.
 After graduating from high school, she joined Ohara Gakuen JaSRA in 2007.
 In 2008, she moved to Okayama Yunogo Belle.
 In 2015, she moved to Vegalta Sendai (later Mynavi Vegalta Sendai).

 National team career

 In November 2008, Arimachi was selected Japan U-20 national team for 2008 U-20 World Cup.
 On September 22, 2013, she first played for Japan national team against Nigeria.
 She played six games for Japan until 2016.